jimpelton/bsumg13/README.md

 ## Contents
 bsumg13 contains the in-flight capture and post-flight data processing software used by the 2013 BSU Microgravity team.
-This repository that can be found at:
+This repository can be found at:

     http://github.com/jimpelton/bsumg13